zamalchi/hoursapp/README.md

 - run the server
 - go to : `localhost:<port>/hours` in the browser (`<port>` preset is 8080)
 - top controls :
+    - subtotals : pay period ends on the 25th of the month (and running subtotal is reset)
+        - running subtotal saved under `hours/` in the format `YY-MM-subtotal-name`
     - pull records :
         - sets the date used for recording the hours (defaults to the current date)
         - if a file with the name and date exists, it will pull it up from `hours/`